Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Introduction

-One's first intuition to mitigate the overestimation of certified radii exploited by the above attacks might be to adopt slightly more conservative radii, \eg using $R-\gamma$ for some positive constant $\gamma\ll 1$.
-Unfortunately, such radii are not in general sound and choosing $\gamma$ is {inherently} error prone.
-That is, we show that the amount of overestimation can depend on the data (\eg number of features) and model (\eg number of operations) and that attacking $R-0.1$ is still possible.
-To this end, we propose a defence based on rounded interval arithmetic that has theoretical guarantees and can be {easily integrated into mechanisms for computing certified radii.} In summary our contributions are: \begin{itemize} \item We explore a class of attacks that invalidate the implementations of certified robustness ({\ie find adversarial examples within the certified radius}).
-Our attacks exploit rounding errors due to limited floating-point representation of real numbers. \item { We devise a rounding search method that can systematically discover such adversarial examples. } \item We show that our attacks work against exact certifications of linear models~\cite{cohen2019certified}, against a certified radius lower bound returned by a prominent neural network verifier~\cite{beta-crown} on an MNIST-trained network, and against randomized smoothing~\cite{cohen2019certified} on neural networks for MNIST.
-Our attack success rate differs between models and learners, over 50\% for random linear classifiers and 15.83\% on a MNIST neural network model---for both cases, in theory, the certification should guarantee a 0\% attack success rate. \item We propose a defense based on rounded interval arithmetic, with strong theoretical and empirical support for mitigating rounding search attacks. \end{itemize}
+One's first intuition to mitigate the overestimation of certified radii exploited by the above attacks might be to adopt slightly more conservative radii (\eg using $R-\gamma$ for some positive constant $\gamma$, \eg $\gamma=1.0$).
+Unfortunately, such radii are not in general sound and choosing $\gamma$ is inherently error prone.
+That is, we show that the amount of overestimation can depend on the data (\eg number of features) and model (\eg number of operations) and that attacking $R-1.0$ is still possible.
+To this end, we propose a defense based on rounded interval arithmetic that has soundness guarantees and can be easily integrated into mechanisms for computing certified radii.
+In summary our contributions are: \begin{itemize} \item We explore a class of attacks that invalidate the implementations of certified robustness (\ie find adversarial examples within the certified radius).
+Our attacks exploit rounding errors due to limited floating-point representation of real numbers. \item We devise a rounding search method that systematically discovers such adversarial examples under two threat models.
+The weak model assumes that attacks need only have floating-point norms that violate certifications (\eg in the case where the norm is computed using common software libraries).
+The strong model makes no such assumption: the true (real-valued) norm of attacks must violate certifications (\eg in the case where the library that computes the square root for the norm can represent a real value or its range). \item We show that our attacks work against exact certifications of linear models~\cite{cohen2019certified}, and against a conservative certified radius returned by a prominent neural network verifier~\cite{beta-crown} on a network.
+Our attack success rate differs between learners and threat models.
+In the weak threat model, our success rates are over 50\% for random linear classifiers and 15\% on an MNIST neural network model.
+In the strong threat model, the attack success rates are lower but are still non-zero.
+For all cases, in theory, the certification should guarantee a 0\% success rate for such attacks within certified radii. \item We propose a defense based on rounded interval arithmetic, with strong theoretical and empirical support for mitigating rounding search attacks. \end{itemize}